echu18/work_schedule/README.md

 3) Click on the ``Upload`` button
 4) Success or error message will appear depending on upload status

-**Note: Both Technician files and Location files must be uploaded prior to uploading Work Orders.**
+**Note: Both Technician and Location data must be uploaded prior to uploading Work Order data.**

 ---